andywarren/aw-yearly-category-archives/readme.txt

 * Added settings page to allow site admin to input custom HTML and/or WordPress Template tags to be used for the archived posts output loop.

 = 1.0.1 =
-* Corrected file path for menu item icon
+* Corrected file path for menu item icon.
-* Bug fixes
+* Bug fixes.

 == Upgrade Notice ==

+= 1.2 =
+* This update will add two (2) new features to the plugin.
+You can now choose to use a dropdown in place of the standard unordered list to display year links.
+You can also now properly query multiple categories by using a comma separated list in the `cat="X"` attribute of both shortcodes.

 = 1.1.1 =
 This update will correct the paths the the plugin menu pages.
 With this update the pages will no longer 404.